Vogtland

 Vogtland (/de/; Fojtsko) is a region spanning the German states of Bavaria, Saxony and Thuringia and north-western Bohemia in the Czech Republic.
 It overlaps with and is largely contained within Euroregio Egrensis.
 The name alludes to the former leadership by the Vögte ("advocates" or "lords protector") of Weida, Gera and Plauen.

+Government

+For elections to the Landtag of Saxony, Vogtland has three state constituencies: